 This ezLandlordForms Pet Addendum allows you to specify in your lease your conditions for allowing tenant pets.
 This form includes all the information about the pet, including the type, name, breed, weight/size, age and other.
 The ezLandlord Forms Pet Addendum includes qualifications, vaccinations, and any applicable registrations.

 This form may be included within the lease package and executed with the lease on or before the date of move-in.
 If the tenant would like to add a pet during a lease term, you may use this form before letting the pet on the premises and only by agreeing to follow all the stipulations you have set forth in the addendum.

-What's more is that the ez Landlord Pet Addendum is completely edit-able.
-Feel free to add your own terms or even include information regarding and deposits you may want to take to secure your rental against pet damages.
-Make sure of your individual state's law regarding any extra deposits such as a pet security deposit to stay in compliance.
+What's more is that the ez Landlord Pet Addendum is completely editable.
+Feel free to add your own terms or even include information regarding any deposits you may want to take to secure your rental against pet damages.
+Make sure of your individual state's law regarding any extra deposits such as a pet security deposit, to stay in compliance.